sc2468/EscapeRoomBookingSystem/README.md

 # EscapeRoomBookingSystem
 This is an escape room booking system written for my personal use in the future.
 It contains a express graphql server and react with Apollo frontend which contsumes the graphql backend data.

+# Note the currnet implementation is spike code and is not fit for production

 # Backend

 The Graphql server is implemented using express's implementation of the gralhql standard.
 The database interactions are handeled by the typeorm library.